Judith Skinner possesses a true contralto voice of power and beauty. Her performances as

 Crucible, have all been enthusiastically praised by audiences and opera cognoscenti.

-In the 2016 - 2017 season she made her début with The Glimmerglass Festival as Maria
+In the 2019 season she returned to The Glimmerglass Festival as Queenie in Kern's

-She made her European débuts with the Center for Contemporary Opera in Szeged,
+European débuts with The Royal Danish Opera, the Center for Contemporary Opera in

-Hungary and Avignon, France in the award-winning role of Victoria in William Mayers Death
+Szeged, Hungary and Avignon, France in the award-winning role of Victoria in William

-in the Family.
-Over the years she has performed leading roles with Atlanta Opera, Dayton
+Mayers Death in the Family.
+Over the years she has performed leading roles with Atlanta

-Opera, Opera Memphis, Fresno Grand Opera, Utah Festival Opera, Toledo Opera,
+Opera, Dayton Opera, Opera Memphis, Fresno Grand Opera, Utah Festival Opera,